Model sheet: Specific annotations

-Model sheets also provide notes that present specific information about how to develop particular features of the character, such as his or her head shape, hair length and style, size and position of the eyes and the mouth.
+Model sheets also provide notes that present specific information about how to develop particular features of the character, such as their head shape, hair length and style, size and position of the eyes and the mouth.

 Examples

 Some model sheets are specific to particular completed or ongoing projects, whereas others are more general and inclusive of a studio's entire collection of characters.
 Animation studios besides Disney and fans also post model sheets on their Internet Web sites.
 Larry's Toon Institute provides a generic model sheet for the purpose of introducing the concept of model sheets.

-Copyright and fair use
+Copyright

 Model sheets are not typically in the public domain, but are copyrighted material owned by the animation studio which created it.

-Although model sheets originally are intended for artists who work for the studios that own the characters for which these templates are developed, other artists, such as those who create fan art, profit from them by adapting their characters to their own uses.
+Although model sheets originally are intended for artists who work for the studios that own the characters for which these templates are developed, other artists, such as those who create and sell fan art, use them to adapt the characters to their own uses.